deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 She heard her own enthusiasm without really registering that she was saying it.
 "Oh.
 My.
 God. *Look* at this thing!"

 It was definitely the child of the TS-101.
-The lines were very similar, but... sleeker.
+The lines were very similar, but...sleeker.
 Finer.
 Sharper, somehow.
 The GAU-8/S housing was smoother and flusher with the hull, the barrel itself seeming an organic part of the vehicle rather than the chunky load it had been on *Pandora*.
 The prominent, tumorous ESFALS blisters were now mere subte swellings in the belly.
 The kinetic thrusters had been moved and sunk into the hull, finally getting rid of an obsolete concession to air intake.
 The cockpit was longer, lower, built for two.

 She was like *Pandora* after a makeover, with her war paint on.
 Meaner, leaner and keener.
 Even in the hangar, even with a tarp still draped over her, she looked like the empress of the sky.